 The first mile and a half of the alternate route features great views over the Santa Cruz Mountains and some scrambling over rocky outcroppings (see my Castle Rock page).
 The remaining 5 miles isn't as nice; there aren't any any views, the woods aren't that interesting, and there's a lot of gunfire noise.
 The alternate route rejoins the Skyline-to-the-Sea Trail at Beekhuis Road, and both routes run alongside Highway 9 for the last two and a half miles into Waterman Gap.

 Most backpackers use this alternate route.
-However, the Saratoga Gap starting point as described below has less gunfire noise (which is much worse than traffic noise), the trail is better-maintained and easier to hike, the woods are nicer, and either way you're going to end up hiking alongside Highway 9 anyway.
+However, the Saratoga Gap starting point as described above has less gunfire noise (which is much worse than traffic noise), the trail is better-maintained and easier to hike, the woods are nicer, and either way you're going to end up hiking alongside Highway 9 anyway.

 Saratoga Toll Road Trail